Websocket API

 Namespace "zray"

 The zray namespace manages client subscriptions to Z-Ray real-time data.
 Clients can subscribe to Z-Ray real-time data and unsubscribe.
-The client must have a session associated with it.
+The client must have a session associated with it and the ZendHQ license must be valid.

 zray.version method